bmanders716/bmanders716.github.io/cookbook.md

 Beef Olives.

-_Ingredients_--1Ω†lb. of thick beefsteak.
+_Ingredients_--1Ì†¨b. of thick beefsteak.
                Some veal stuffing.
-               1Ω pint of stock.
+               1Ì†∞int of stock.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                A few drops of lemon juice.
                Pepper and salt.
                Some mashed potatoes.